freddy-lopez01/Project-1-EasyA/README.md

 There can be at most 20 user actions to compile the code and run the program.
 • An experienced computer programmer should not require more than 30 minutes working alone with the submitted materials to compile and run the code.

+The following document describes the modules and corresponding code artifacts for the EasyA Grade Graphing Comparison application.
+This document was written for the Computer Science 422 Software Methodologies Project 1 assignment for future adjustments/expansions.
+It discusses the codebase with its corresponding files and functions contained within.
+All code was written using a multitude of interactive development environments such as VS Code, Pycharm, Iterm, and Neovim.
+This documentation assumes a fundamental knowledge of the Python programming language, Python Libraries MatPlotLib, Numpy, Tkinter, & MySQL specifically SQLite3.
+Please refer to the Installation instructions for setting up dependencies, and the User manual for how the program is currently set up regarding user inputs.